lengseongche/1eme/README.md

 2. Estimand 3: Total number and rate of pandemic deaths in Kentucky and rural Maryland by 5-year age group
 3. Estimand 6: Total number and rate of pandemic deaths in rural Maryland by binary race (White vs.\ Non-White)

 The pandemic period is defined as March 1918 through May 1920.
 Excess deaths are calculated as the sum, across pandemic months, of the difference between observed all-cause deaths and predicted counterfactual deaths.
-We used Bayesian negative binomial models from the `brms` package to construct monthly counterfactual death predictions based on pre-pandemic mortality patterns.
+We used Bayesian negative binomial modeling from the `brms` package to construct monthly counterfactual death predictions based on pre-pandemic mortality patterns.

 ## Replication
 To replicate the results, follow the steps outlined below: